bbbradsmith/binxelview/readme.txt

 -----------

 Due to signed 32-bit integer limitations of C sharp, files must be less than 2GB in size.
-To inspect extremely large files, you may wish to split them first.
+To inspect extremely large files, you may have to split them first.

 The Twiddle options will rearrange the pixel X and Y within a tile to use a Morton (Z/N) ordering, commonly seen in square textures "twiddled" or "swizzled" for